 The Master of Science in Aeronautics & Astronautics (MSAA) is intended for students with an undergraduate degree in Aerospace Engineering or closely related field who are interested in pursuing a graduate degree emphasizing technical expertise as well as preparation for advanced, independent research.

-MSAA students will identify an area of concentration.
+MSAA students must identify an area of concentration.
 Currently, the department offers concentrations in the areas of:

 Professional experience, though highly desirable, is not accepted in lieu of college-level coursework.

 The department does not review applications until after the deadline has passed.
-After the deadline, the application system will stop accepting new applications while the department begins its review process.
 You can monitor the status of your application by logging in to the application system.
-However, if there are any questions or concerns regarding your application we will contact you.
+However, if we have any questions or concerns regarding your application, we will contact you.

 The department strives to provide decisions within 8-10 weeks of the application deadline.
 However, the actual date of notification will vary depending on factors such as the size of the applicant pool.
 Applicants will be notified via email when a final decision has been made.